Engagement in the SDGs

 Hitachi Zosen subsidiary.
 Responsible for Nagano Environmental Energy Center operations work for 20 years and 1 month

-In 2019, Hitachi Zosen delivered the EfW plant Nagano Environmental Energy Center to the Nagano Regional Association, comprising three cities, four towns, and two villages in Nagano Prefecture, and concurrently concluded an electricity supply contract with Nagano City.
+In 2019, Hitachi Zosen delivered the WtE plant Nagano Environmental Energy Center to the Nagano Regional Association, comprising three cities, four towns, and two villages in Nagano Prefecture, and concurrently concluded an electricity supply contract with Nagano City.

 This represents a model program of local production, local consumption of power.
 Hitachi Zosen purchases all surplus electricity generated by the Nagano Environmental Energy Center (about 32 million kWh annually), and supplies it to a total of 80 municipal elementary, middle, and high schools in Nagano City.

-In partnership with Nagano City, Hitachi Zosen also organized lessons in the EfW mechanism for pupils at one of the schools that receive power through the model program.
+In partnership with Nagano City, Hitachi Zosen also organized lessons in the WtE mechanism for pupils at one of the schools that receive power through the model program.
 Garbage mixed is waste, but garbage separated is a resource—the lessons sought to teach the pupils how the garbage they produce turns into electricity that they consume at school.
 It has proven meaningful to contribute to energy independence at the community level and the realization a low-carbon society, and provide accessible opportunities to learn about environmental issues in Nagano City, which has high awareness about environmental issues.

 Hitachi Zosen employees in Electricity Retail Business Department served as instructors at Nagano Municipal Shinonoinishi Elementary School, which receives power through the model program.
 Through lectures, quizzes, and experiments, they taught some 120 fourth graders the mechanism of thermal recycling, where garbage turns into an energy source.